andreapassini/Emotions_System/README.md

 ## Livello 1 - Emotions:

-The emotion is represented by a single value: emotionsValue.
+The emotion is represented by a single value: `emotionsValue`.
 Its different value will determined the emotion that the agent is feeling.

 FSM